Wilderness Systems Tarpon 105 Review

 Comfort

 The Keeper XL foot braces are sturdy and easily adjustable.
 You just reach down and squeeze the lever behind the foot pedal, slide the foot pegs to the desired slot along the rail, and release it to lock it into the most comfortable position.
-There are also two handy paddle holders attached to each side of the gunnels by your seat.
-The company spares no expense with its comfort, and this is evident from the first time you sit in one of their boats and take it out for a paddle.
+There are also two handy paddle holders attached to each side of the gunnels by the seat.
+The company spared no expense with comfort, and this is evident from the first time you sit in one of their boats and take it out for a paddle.

 Construction Quality

 The Tarpon 105 has a large open rear storage well with a mesh cover that is great for stashing dry bags or gear.
 On the front of the kayak, a 9-inch by 6-inch sealable dry hatch opens up volumes of storage space within the kayak.
-Not all of this space is easily accessible and you could definitely lose a small item in its depths.
+Not all of this space is easily accessible, and you could definitely lose a small item in its depths.
 Keeping your gear in sealed bags will help to avoid this.
+The storage latch on the dry box has a simple and secure twist and latch closure system.
+We much preferred this to the more flimsy levers used on the Orbix hatch covers on other Tarpon models.

 Though a bit more expensive than its nearest competitor, the Tarpon 105 more than justifies the additional cost with all the cool extra features and dry storage options.
 Its well-designed hull and high-density roto-molded linear polyethylene plastic will likely pay off in the long term, as the quality manufacturing should add to the life of the boat.